 - Why?
 These tops are available in thousands of colors, patterns and textures.
 They are inexpensive, very durable and low maintenance.
 You can get a high end look for an affordable cost.

-- Downfalls: They will scorch if a hot pot is put directly on the surface.
+- Downfalls: They can scorch if a hot pot is put directly on the surface.
+If the surface is regularly exposed to heat the glue will dry out overtime.

 - What is it?
 A strong natural stone that can be polished or hones

 - Why?
-This can be found in many color variations.
-It is chemical resistance and relatively easy to maintain if you seal it regularly.
+Granite can be found in many color variations.
+It is chemical resistant and relatively easy to maintain if you seal it regularly.
 Great option for undermount sinks.
 The definition and natural beauty of stone is hard to beat.

-- Downfalls: It is advised not to place hot pots directly on the surface as stone is naturally cold, the combination of cold and sudden heat can cause cracking and damage.
+- Downfalls: It is not wise to place hot pots directly on the surface as stone is naturally cold, the combination of cold and sudden heat can cause cracking and damage.

 - What is it?
 Plastic resins with a stone look